Distance: 7.2 miles | Hiking time: 4-5 hours | More trail info.

 Conclusion

 Bell Bluff offers a unique hiking experience that will challenge even the most seasoned hikers.
 While the trail is not as well-marked as other peaks in the area, the bushwhacking and scrambling provide a sense of adventure that is hard to find elsewhere.
-The views from the top are breathtaking, and the opportunity to explore a less-visited peak is an added bonus.
+The views from the top are breathtaking, and the opportunity to explore a less-visited peak is a bonus.
 Bell Bluff is an excellent choice for hikers looking to challenge themselves while enjoying the natural beauty of San Diego.

 Tips

-- Wear long pants, good hiking shoes, and gloves for the scramble
+• Wear long pants, good hiking shoes, and gloves for the scramble

-- Bring sunglasses and sunscreen
+• Bring sunglasses and sunscreen

-- Carry a minimum of two liters of water, three during warmer months
+• Carry a minimum of two liters of water, three during warmer months

-- There’s very little shade, so avoid this trail during summer and early fall
+• There’s very little shade, so avoid this trail during summer and early fall